Opening

 Step 7: Make one aligned invitation (15 minutes)

 So many ambitious women share great content… and then whisper the offer.
+My loves, don’t whisper.
+Choose one invitation:- “If this resonated, DM me ‘ALIGNMENT’.”

 - “If you’re ready to build self-trust, explore my services.”